henrik7264/RxROS/README.md

 make
 sudo make install
 ```

 After the installation has completed you can remove the RxCpp directory.
 The needed C++ header files have been installed in /usr/include/rxcpp.

-5. RxROS
+### RxROS

-Finally we have come to the RxROS project.
+Finally, we have come to the RxROS project.
 To install RxROS do the following: